 - Checking the configuration of the VM and the SAP HANA installation

 - Checking the SAP HANA system using SAP HANA Studio

 Open Stackdriver Logging to check for errors and monitor the progress of the installation.

 On the Resources tab, select Global as your logging resource.

-"INSTANCE DEPLOYMENT COMPLETE"is displayed, Deployment Manager processing is complete and you can proceed to the next step.
+"INSTANCE DEPLOYMENT COMPLETE"is displayed, Cloud Deployment Manager processing is complete and you can proceed to the next step.